jayaemekar/systemdesign/docs/DesigningDropbox.md

 </p>

-**How should clients handle slow servers?** Clients should exponentially back-off if the server is busy/not-responding.
-Meaning, if a server is too slow to respond, clients should delay their retries and this delay should increase exponentially.
+**How should customers deal with slow servers?** If the server is busy or not responding, clients should back off significantly.
+Clients should delay their retries if a server is too sluggish to respond, and this delay should grow exponentially.

-**Should mobile clients sync remote changes immediately?** Unlike desktop or web clients, mobile clients usually sync on demand to save user’s bandwidth and space.
+**Should mobile clients automatically sync remote changes?** Mobile clients, unlike desktop or web clients, sync on demand to conserve bandwidth and storage space.

-### b.
-Metadata Database #
-The Metadata Database is responsible for maintaining the versioning and metadata information about files/chunks, users, and workspaces.
-The Metadata Database can be a relational database such as MySQL, or a NoSQL database service such as DynamoDB.
-Regardless of the type of the database, the Synchronization Service should be able to provide a consistent view of the files using a database, especially if more than one user is working with the same file simultaneously.
-Since NoSQL data stores do not support ACID properties in favor of scalability and performance, we need to incorporate the support for ACID properties programmatically in the logic of our Synchronization Service in case we opt for this kind of database.
-However, using a relational database can simplify the implementation of the Synchronization Service as they natively support ACID properties.
+**b.
+Metadata Database**

+- Versioning and metadata information on files/chunks, users, and workspaces are maintained by the Metadata Database.
+- A relational database, such as MySQL, or a NoSQL database service, such as DynamoDB, can be used as the Metadata Database.
+- Regardless of the database type, the Synchronization Service should be able to give a consistent view of the files stored in the database, particularly if multiple users are working on the same file at the same time.
+- Because NoSQL data stores prioritize scalability and performance over ACID properties, we'll need to programmatically include support for ACID properties in the logic of our Synchronization Service if we choose this type of database.
+- However, using a relational database can simplify the implementation of the Synchronization Service as they natively support ACID properties.

 The metadata Database should be storing information about following objects:

-Chunks
+- Chunks
-Files
+- Files
-User
+- User
-Devices
+- Devices
-Workspace (sync folders)
+- Workspace (sync folders)

-### c.
-Synchronization Service #
-The Synchronization Service is the component that processes file updates made by a client and applies these changes to other subscribed clients.
-It also synchronizes clients’ local databases with the information stored in the remote Metadata DB.
-The Synchronization Service is the most important part of the system architecture due to its critical role in managing the metadata and synchronizing users’ files.
-Desktop clients communicate with the Synchronization Service to either obtain updates from the Cloud Storage or send files and updates to the Cloud Storage and, potentially, other users.
-If a client was offline for a period, it polls the system for new updates as soon as they come online.
-When the Synchronization Service receives an update request, it checks with the Metadata Database for consistency and then proceeds with the update.
-Subsequently, a notification is sent to all subscribed users or devices to report the file update.

-The Synchronization Service should be designed in such a way that it transmits less data between clients and the Cloud Storage to achieve a better response time.
-To meet this design goal, the Synchronization Service can employ a differencing algorithm to reduce the amount of the data that needs to be synchronized.
-Instead of transmitting entire files from clients to the server or vice versa, we can just transmit the difference between two versions of a file.
-Therefore, only the part of the file that has been changed is transmitted.
-This also decreases bandwidth consumption and cloud data storage for the end user.
-As described above, we will be dividing our files into 4MB chunks and will be transferring modified chunks only.
-Server and clients can calculate a hash (e.g., SHA-256) to see whether to update the local copy of a chunk or not.
-On the server, if we already have a chunk with a similar hash (even from another user), we don’t need to create another copy, we can use the same chunk.
-This is discussed in detail later under Data Deduplication.
+**c.
+Synchronization Service**

+- The Synchronization Service is the component that processes a client's file updates and distributes them to other subscribers.
+- It also synchronizes the information held in the distant Metadata DB with the local databases of clients.
+Because of its crucial function in managing metadata and synchronizing users' files, the Synchronization Service is the most important aspect of the system design.
+- Desktop clients use the Synchronization Service to get updates from Cloud Storage or transfer files and updates to Cloud Storage and, perhaps, other users.
+- If a client has been offline for an extended period of time, it will poll the system for new updates as soon as they are available.
+- When the Synchronization Service receives an update request, it checks with the Metadata Database for consistency and then proceeds with the update.
+- Subsequently, a notification is sent to all subscribed users or devices to report the file update.

+- To achieve a faster response time, the Synchronization Service should be built to transport less data between clients and the Cloud Storage.
+- The Synchronization Service can use a differencing method to reduce the quantity of data that needs to be synced to satisfy this design goal.
+- We can send the difference between two versions of a file instead of sending whole files from clients to the server or vice versa.
+- As a result, just the altered portion of the file is transferred.
+For the end user, this reduces bandwidth consumption and cloud data storage.
+- As previously said, we will divide our files into 4MB chunks and only transfer the updated parts.
+- To determine whether or not to update the local copy of a chunk, the server and clients can compute a hash (e.g., SHA-256).
+- We don't need to build a new chunk on the server if we already have one with a comparable hash (even from another user).
+This is covered in further depth under Data Deduplication.

+- We can use a communication middleware between clients and the Synchronization Service to create an efficient and scalable synchronization mechanism.
-To be able to provide an efficient and scalable synchronization protocol we can consider using a communication middleware between clients and the Synchronization Service.
-The messaging middleware should provide scalable message queuing and change notifications to support a high number of clients using pull or push strategies.
-This way, multiple Synchronization Service instances can receive requests from a global request Queue, and the communication middleware will be able to balance its load.
+- To support a large number of clients utilizing pull or push techniques, the messaging middleware should provide scalable message queuing and change notifications.
+- Multiple Synchronization Service instances can accept requests from a global request Queue in this manner, allowing the communication middleware to balance its load.

-### d.
-Message Queuing Service #
+**d.
+Message Queuing Service**

-An important part of our architecture is a messaging middleware that should be able to handle a substantial number of requests.
-A scalable Message Queuing Service that supports asynchronous message-based communication between clients and the Synchronization Service best fits the requirements of our application.
-The Message Queuing Service supports asynchronous and loosely coupled message-based communication between distributed components of the system.
-The Message Queuing Service should be able to efficiently store any number of messages in a highly available, reliable and scalable queue.
+- A messaging middleware, which should be able to manage a large number of requests, is an important aspect of our system.
+- Our application requires a scalable Message Queuing Service that provides asynchronous message-based communication between clients and the Synchronization Service.
+- Asynchronous and loosely coupled message-based communication between dispersed system components is supported by the Message Queuing Service.
+- The Message Queuing Service should be able to hold any number of messages in a highly available, scalable queue.

-The Message Queuing Service will implement two types of queues in our system.
-The Request Queue is a global queue and all clients will share it.
-Clients’ requests to update the Metadata Database will be sent to the Request Queue first, from there the Synchronization Service will take it to update metadata.
-The Response Queues that correspond to individual subscribed clients are responsible for delivering the update messages to each client.
-Since a message will be deleted from the queue once received by a client, we need to create separate Response Queues for each subscribed client to share update messages.
+- In our system, the Message Queuing Service will implement two types of queues.
+The Request Queue is a global queue that is shared by all clients.
+- Client requests to update the Metadata Database will first be sent to the Request Queue, where they will be processed by the Synchronization Service.
+- The update messages are delivered to each client by the Response Queues that correspond to individual subscribed clients.
+- We need to construct distinct Response Queues for each subscribed client to exchange update messages because a message will be erased from the queue after it is received by a client.

 <p align="center">
   <kbd>